shopware5/devdocs/source/developers-guide/models/index.md

 subgroup: Developing plugins
 ---

 The [Doctrine framework](http://docs.doctrine-project.org/projects/doctrine-orm/en/latest/) has been integrated since Shopware 4 and offers the possibility of centrally defining the database structure in PHP.
 In addition, Doctrine offers the ability to centrally define all queries in a single system, called `Repositories`, to be used later at various points in the system.

-In order to create models for your plugin, you should create a directory named `Models` and call `$this->registerCustomModels()` in your bootstrap's `install()` method to automatically register them.
+In order to create models for your plugin, you should create a directory named `Models`.

 <div class="toc-list"></div>

 ## Namespaces

 Shopware models make use of the PHP namespaces.
-This makes it possible to create your own article model in a plugin, without interfering with the default Shopware article model.
+This makes it possible to create your own product model in a plugin, without interfering with the default Shopware product model.
 With classes defined in other namespaces, it is not always necessary to use the full namespace.
 We can *include* them with an `use` statement:

 ```php
 namespace MyPluginName\Models;